rotosports/pointguard/x/evm/spec/01_concepts.md

 ### StateDB

 The `StateDB` interface from [go-ethereum](https://github.com/ethereum/go-ethereum/blob/master/core/vm/interface.go) represents an EVM database for full state querying.
 EVM state transitions are enabled by this interface, which in the `x/evm` module is implemented by the `Keeper`.
-The implementation of this interface is what makes Ethermint EVM compatible.
+The implementation of this interface is what makes Pointguard EVM compatible.

 ## Consensus Engine